Orobanchaceae: Fruits

 The fruit is a dehiscent, non-fleshy, 1-locular capsule with many very minute endospermic seeds.
 Fruits of Orobanchaceae are small and abundant and can produce between 10,000–1,000,000 seeds per plant.
 These are dispersed by the wind over long distances, which increases their chances of finding a new host.

 Taxonomy

+The taxon was first described in 1799 by Étienne Pierre Ventenat as Orobanchoideae.
+The family name Orobanchaceae is a conserved name.
+Despite the similar morphological traits found in both Scrophulariaceae and Orobanchaceae, the latter is now considered a separate monophyletic taxon, on both molecular and mophological grounds.
+The 2016 APG IV system expanded Orobanchaceae to include genera previously placed in Scrophulariaceae, so that the family absorbed the former Lindenbergiaceae and Rehmanniaceae.
+These two former families may be treated as tribes.
+Molecular phylogenetic studies show that they are sisters to the other Orobanchaceae genera:

 Evolution

 Development of the haustoria was a significant evolutionary event that allowed for the advancement of parasitic plants.
 The holoparasitic clade, Orobanche, delineates the first transition from hemiparasitism to holoparasitism within Orobanchaceae.

-Despite the similar morphological traits found in both Scrophulariaceae and Orobanchaceae, the latter is now morphologically and molecularly considered monophyletic, though many of its genera were once considered a part of the family Scrophulariaceae.

-Lindenbergia, once treated as a member of the Scrophulariaceae, is the one of the only autotrophic genera within Orobanchaceae.
-It is believed to be the sister group to the hemiparasitic genera within its family.